mootools/mootools-core/Docs/Plugins/Drag.md

 ### Notes:

-- Drag requires an XHTML doctype.
+- Drag requires the page to be in [Standards Mode](http://hsivonen.iki.fi/doctype/).

 ### See Also: